 2. Don't expect to find the right drug right away

-Some kids respond well to methylphenidate (Ritalin) or dextro-amphetamine/levo-amphetamine (Adderall).
+Some patients respond well to methylphenidate (Ritalin) or dextro-amphetamine/levo-amphetamine (Adderall).
 Others fare better on a non-stimulant medication, such as a tricyclic antidepressant or atomoxetine (Strattera).
-The only way to tell whether a particular medication works for your child is by trial and error.
+The only way to tell whether a particular medication works for you or your child is by trial and error.

 3. Pick the right dose

 With stimulant medications, the dose is based not on age or body weight but on the rate at which the body absorbs the medication.
-The only way to find the correct dose for your youngster is by trial and error.
+The only way to find the correct dose for you or your youngster is by trial and error.
 I might start with 5 mg.
-If that doesn't work within three to five days, I move up to 10 mg, then 15 mg, and, if necessary, 20 mg, until the child improves.
-If a youngster becomes unusually irritable or tearful—or seems to be in a cloud—the dose should be reduced.
+If that doesn't work within three to five days, I move up to 10 mg, then 15 mg, and, if necessary, 20 mg, until the patient improves.
+If he or she becomes unusually irritable or tearful — or seems to be in a cloud — the dose should be reduced.

 4. Don't be too trusting of a medication's listed duration

 Just because a pill is supposed to control ADHD symptoms for a certain length of time doesn't mean that it will.
 A four-hour pill might work for only three hours.
 An eight-hour capsule might last for six or 10 hours, a 12-hour capsule, 10 to 14 hours.
-Observe your child's behavior to determine how long each dose lasts.
+Keep track of how you feel — or observe your child's behavior — to determine how long each dose lasts.

-5. Be sure your child is on medication whenever it is needed
+5. Be sure you or your child is on medication whenever it is needed

-Some children and adolescents need medication all day, every day.
+Some people need medication all day, every day.
 Others need coverage only for certain activities.
-Odds are, your youngster needs to be on medication during the school day.
+Odds are, if your child is the one with ADHD, she needs to be on medication during the school day.
 How about homework time?
 What about during extracurricular activities?
 Once you determine when your child needs to be "covered," the physician can work out a suitable medication regimen.

 6. Alert the doctor about any side effects

 Stimulants can cause sleep problems, loss of appetite, headache, and stomachache.
 A very uncommon side effect is motor tics.
-If your child develops side effects, the doctor should work with you to minimize them.
+If you or your child develop side effects, the doctor should work with you to minimize them.
 If side effects cannot be controlled, another medication is needed.

 7. Don't be too quick to suspend medication use